Torture in international law: Rome Statute of the International Criminal Court

 The Rome Statute, which established the International Criminal Court (ICC), provides for criminal prosecution of individuals responsible for genocide, war crimes, and crimes against humanity.
 The statute defines torture as "intentional infliction of severe pain or suffering, whether physical or mental, upon a person in the custody or under the control of the accused; except that torture shall not include pain or suffering arising only from, inherent in or incidental to, lawful sanctions".
 Under Article 7 of the statute, torture may be considered a crime against humanity "when committed as part of a widespread or systematic attack directed against any civilian population, with knowledge of the attack".
 Article 8 of the statute provides that torture may also, under certain circumstances, be prosecuted as a war crime.

 The ICC came into existence on 1 July 2002 and can only prosecute crimes committed on or after that date.
 The court can generally exercise jurisdiction only in cases where the accused is a national of a state party to the Rome Statute, the alleged crime took place on the territory of a state party, or a situation is referred to the court by the United Nations Security Council.
 The court is designed to complement existing national judicial systems: it can exercise its jurisdiction only when national courts are unwilling or unable to investigate or prosecute such crimes.
 Primary responsibility to investigate and punish crimes is therefore reserved to individual states.

 Geneva Conventions

-The four Geneva Conventions provide protection for people who fall into enemy hands.
+The four Geneva Conventions provide protection for individuals who fulfills the criteria of protected persons in an international armed conflict.

 The conventions do not clearly divide people into combatant and non-combatant roles.
 The conventions refer to: